MingSun-Tse/Collaborative-Distillation/README.md

 # Collaborative-Distillation
-Official PyTorch code for our CVPR-20 poster paper "Collaborative Distillation for Ultra-Resolution Universal Style Transfer". [[Arxiv](https://arxiv.org/abs/2003.08436)]
-> TL'DR: We propose a new knowledge distillation method to reduce CNN filters, realizing the ultra-resolution universal style transfer on a single 12GB GPU.
+Official PyTorch code for our CVPR-20 poster paper "[Collaborative Distillation for Ultra-Resolution Universal Style Transfer](https://arxiv.org/abs/2003.08436)", where we propose a new knowledge distillation method to reduce VGG-19 filters, realizing the ultra-resolution universal style transfer on a single 12GB GPU.
+We focus on model compression instead of new stylization schemes.
+For stylization, our method builds upon [WCT](https://papers.nips.cc/paper/6642-universal-style-transfer-via-feature-transforms.pdf).

 <center><img src="UHD_stylized.jpg" width="1000" hspace="10"></center>
+<center>One stylized sample of 10240 x 4096 pixels</center>

 ## Environment
 - python==3.6.9